akamming/esp_domoticz_opentherm_handler/README.md

 - The firmware sets up a connection with the boiler
 - And then boiler can be controlled using HTTP, MQTT or the builtin UI (http://domesphelper or http://IP_adress_of_device)
 - Autodiscovery supported, so easy integration for Domoticz and/or Home Assistant
-- Made to work perfectly for domoticz weather dependent heating plugin (https://github.com/akamming/Domoticz_Thermostate_Plugin)
+- Made to work perfectly for domoticz weather dependent heating plugin (https://github.com/akamming/Domoticz_Thermostate_Plugin),
+- As of release 1.0, the thermostat functionality is also included in the firmware itself, See thermostat mode

 ### Supported HTTP commands:
 Controlling the boiler commands: